Drake Law School is committed to providing the technologies and resources you need to succeed.

 The Drake Law School Office of Admission will notify students when their Drake email account is activated.
 The Law School's website and Drake email will be the official means of communication for any campus matters.

 Access your email at www.outlook.com/drake.edu.

 Students should reference the Law School's website for news or events and check their Drake email account regularly to make sure important deadlines or information are not missed.

 Find more information about Drake email.

 Student groups, organizations, and journals are provided space on the University's file storage.
 This facilitates eased sharing and collaboration among peers.
-Documents kept in the University's storage system are backed up and preserved through a variety of safety measures.
-In this manner students need not rely on media such as USB sticks, which can be lost, damaged, or stolen.

 Storage for individual students is available through Microsoft OneDrive.
 Students can store up to 5 Terabytes of data, accessible anywhere on or off campus.

 OneDrive is available on PC, Mac, and mobile devices.
 OneDrive storage is accessible through a web-browser by logging into Drake Webmail, selecting the ‘waffle’ icon and then OneDrive.

 OneDrive apps can be downloaded through the App Store/Google Play Store, as well as PC apps from https://onedrive.live.com